 On behalf of the super CETaL team, welcome to our website!
-Directing CETaL is meaningful to me because I owe most of my professional growth to faculty development experiences offered by university teaching centers – not just during my decade at UTEP (I owe huge thanks to former CETaL directors Harry Meeuwsen and Tine Reimers!), but also at other places I’ve taught (whether as adjunct or tenure-track), including a liberal arts university, a research university, and a high school.
+Directing CETaL is very meaningful to me because I owe most of my professional growth to educational development experiences offered by my institution – not just during my years at UTEP (thank you, Harry Meeuwsen and Tine Reimers!), but also at other places I’ve taught (whether as adjunct or tenure-track), including a liberal arts university, a research university, and a high school.

 I’ve found striving to be a scholarly, effective instructor to be a rich ongoing journey and I hope CETaL enhances yours by sharing useful strategies, resources and perspectives.
 Considering how much of our time we spend teaching, most of us received little training on it, but you don’t need to create everything alone from scratch.
 And see F.A.Q. #1 to learn how improving your teaching can even enhance your research career!